chhaylatte/StraitJacket/README.md

 ```

 ## Stevia 4.3.0
 I am genuinely impressed with Stevia.
 Its api is very easy to pick up, easy to use, and very clean.
 It has a few drawbacks like it has multiple personality disorder, visual layout doesn't work with layout guides, forces layout priorties to be 750, and doesn't seem to allow a way to get the created constraints.
 Setting the layout priorities in visual layout may not work as expected and just brings confusion.
 Having a nested view structure may be confusing or lead to nesting hell with the `sv` calls, but this can be avoided with specialized subviews instead.
 This has the tradeoff of making yet more views to manage.
-If these are not huge issues for layout needs, then Stevia can do the job extremely well.
+If these are not issues for layout needs, then Stevia can do the job extremely well.

 Stevia has the distinction of having hot reloading, and it's native.
 I may have to steal this idea in the future.